ans-group/docs.ukfast.co.uk/source/dr-ha/bcp/generalinformation.md

 DRBD works by replicating the two local storage volumes on each server at block level over the 10GBPS connection in real-time.
 So, as you write to blocks on the active cluster node, these block level changes will be synchronized immediately with the passive node.

-As DRBD is an active / passive protocol, you will only be able to access the DRBD device on the active node in the cluster, so don't be alarmed if `/var/www/vhosts` or `/var/lib/mysql` is "missing" from the passive node.
+As DRBD is active / passive, you will only be able to access the DRBD device on the active node in the cluster, so don't be alarmed if `/var/www/vhosts` or `/var/lib/mysql` is "missing" from the passive node.

-Anecdotally, you can consider DRBD as operating in a similar way to RAID1, except that it synchronizes disks in different servers over the network; however it does have some major differences to RAID1, so be careful when considering this as a comparison.
+Anecdotally, you can consider DRBD as operating in a similar way to RAID1, except that it synchronizes disks in different servers over the network.
+That being said, there are differences between RAID1 and DRBD, so it's only comparable on a basic level.

 **[Continue reading about DRBD on BCP »](drbd.html)**